Mosquito prevention in workplaces, hotels and schools

 Hotels and hostels

 Hotels and hostels are often the first place people go when arriving from overseas.
 This also means they are the first place someone arriving from a dengue affected country with dengue fever is likely to go.
-That is why it is extremely important dengue mosquitoes are not living on your premises.
+That is why it is extremely important dengue mosquitoes are not present on your premises.

 All it takes is one mosquito to bite an infected guest and it could pass dengue on to other guests, staff, and the wider community.